hotwax/oms-documentation/user-manuals/order-management/soft-allocations.md

 # Soft Allocation Shopify Flow

-The Soft Allocation Workflow establishes a seamless integration between Shopify and the Order Management System (OMS), facilitating the efficient handling of orders with soft-allocated items.
+The Soft Allocation Workflow establishes a seamless integration between Shopify and HotWax Commerce, facilitating the efficient handling of orders with soft-allocated items.
 By configuring a customized Shopify Flow, triggered upon order creation, and tagged with specific criteria, this workflow ensures that orders are appropriately marked with the necessary identifiers before being imported into HotWax.
 This tag, denoted as `HC_PRE_SELECTED_FAC`, serves as a key element in the subsequent fulfillment process.
 The OMS is configured to recognize this tag and automatically allocate the associated items to the pre-selected facility, streamlining the fulfillment of orders with soft-allocated items.
 Additionally, the workflow incorporates essential product store settings in both Shopify and the OMS to further enhance accuracy and ensure a smooth, automated fulfillment process.

 ## Soft Allocation Workflow Configuration